tinamelie/evogen-drosophila-genomes/Dore.md

 ```

 **Notes:**
-All RNA-seq samples mapped successfully to the masked and polished genome using STAR.
+- All RNA-seq samples were mapped successfully to the masked and polished genome using STAR.
 The uniquely mapped read percentage ranged from ~86% to ~92%, which is good and indicates high-quality alignment.
 Multi-mapping reads ranged from ~5% to ~10%, which is expected given repetitive regions in the genome.
 Very few reads were unmapped.
 Mismatch rates were all below 0.6%, which is low and typical for good-quality RNA-seq data.
 About 88–93% of reads aligned to annotated splice junctions, which is consistent with correct intron-exon structure being captured.
 Alignment quality was high and the data are suitable for annotation.

-The individual BAM files were merged into a single file before running BRAKER.
+- The individual BAM files were merged into a single file before running BRAKER.

 ---